davetang/learning_bam_file/README.md

     ##      tview          text alignment viewer
     ##      view           SAM<->BAM<->CRAM conversion
     ##      depad          convert padded BAM to unpadded BAM
+    ##      samples        list the samples in a set of SAM/BAM/CRAM files
     ##
     ##   -- Misc
     ##      help [cmd]     display this help message or help for [cmd]